galina-p-tuwien/digital_guidelines/README.md

 This use case is even more ill-suited to our template than the previous one.
 The reason is not the data model itself, rather, it is the instantiation, which reflects the users’ understanding of the modelling task.

+Fig.UC3.1 shows a horizontal section through the modelled wall.
+The initial model decomposes the wall into profiles **p1** to **p5** (see Fig.UC3.1(b)) that are homogeneous in terms of material and play different roles in the wall’s structure.
+Additionally, the outermost layers of the wall are not included in the model at all.
+We cannot describe this model as “wrong” since its purpose is not known to us.
+We could say that it has some unexpected features.
+The reason for this becomes clear when we consider what portion of the wall needs to be modelled for a calculation of the thermal transmittance according to ISO 6946 (see Fig.UC3.1(c)).
+The decomposition we would need is so different from the one in the initial model that we could describe it as incompatible (compare Fig.UC3.1(b) and (d)).

 ![Wall setup](UC/UC3_00.png)
 *Fig.UC3.1.
 Wall decomposition: (a) modelling the the inhomogeneous layer, (b) modelling the profiles in the inhomogeneous layer, (c) a typical section, (d) modelling the structure for ISO 6946 for the typical section.*

+Fig.UC3.2 shows the initial model consisting of one instance of *BUILDING COMPONENT*, five instances of *PROFILE*, and two instances of *MATERIAL* (Fig.UC3.2(c)).

 ![Class and Object Diagrams](UC/UC3_01.png) *Fig.UC3.2.
 The wall construction (a), the corresponding data model (b) and one possible instantiation (c).*

+The template application in this case doesn’t need to force two contradictory decompositions together.
+Instead, we opted for defining a parallel instantiation linked to the original elements of the model to indicate overlap.
+Fig.UC3.3 and Fig.UC3.4 demonstrate this.
+To the initial 8 instances we added 4 *DATA* instances for the layers, 4 for the sections, and 16 for the cells.
+While this produces a model that is 375% the size of the original, it need not always be the case.
+The original modelled a very small portion of the wall.
+In reality, such walls can easily contain upwards of 20 structural profiles alone, while the portion modelled for the calculation of the thermal resistance remains the same, because it is only *representative of the wall*, not a *model of the entire wall*.
+This means that in real world situations the resulting model can vary between 150% and 200% the size of the original.

 ![Adapted Model](UC/UC3_02.png)
 *Fig.UC3.3.
 Model adaptation: step 1.*